cph-cachet/carp.sensing-flutter/packages/carp_connectivity_package/README.md

   name: 'Connectivity Sensing Example',
 );

-// define which devices are used for data collection
+// Define which devices are used for data collection
-// in this case, its only this smartphone
+// In this case, its only this smartphone
 Smartphone phone = Smartphone();
 protocol.addPrimaryDevice(phone);